marcharper/python-ternary/README.md

 ## Heatmaps

-Ternary can plot heatmaps in two ways and two styles.
+Ternary can plot heatmaps in two ways and three styles.
 Given a function, ternary will evaluate the function at the specified number of steps (determined by the scale, expected to be an integer in this case).
 The simplex can be split up into triangles or hexagons and colored according to one of three styles: